Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Storms (Europe) -- Summary
+Storms (Europe: Other Regions) -- Summary

 Additional evidence for the recent century-long decrease in storminess in and around Europe comes from the study of Bijl et al. (1999), who analyzed long-term sea level records from several coastal stations in northwest Europe.
 According to these researchers, "although results show considerable natural variability on relatively short (decadal) time scales," there is "no sign of a significant increase in storminess ... over the complete time period of the data sets."
-In the southern portion of the North Sea, however, where natural variability was more moderate, they did find a trend, but it was "a tendency towards a weakening [our italics] of the storm activity over the past 100 years."
+In the southern portion of the North Sea, however, where natural variability was more moderate, they did find a trend, but it was "a tendency towards a weakening [italics added] of the storm activity over the past 100 years."

 In introducing a study they conducted in Switzerland, Stoffel et al. (2005) noted that debris flows are a type of mass movement that frequently causes major destruction in alpine areas; and they reported that since 1987 there had been an apparent above-average occurrence of such events in the Valais region of the Swiss Alps, which had prompted some researchers to suggest that the increase was the result of global warming (Rebetez et al., 1997).
 Consequently, Stoffel et al. used dendrochronological methods to determine if the recent increase in debris-flow events was indeed unusual, and if it appeared that it was, to see if it made sense to attribute it to CO2-induced global warming.